awesomephant/blog/_posts/2015-02-28-portfolio-london-metropolitan.md

 ---

-Non-digital work has been photographed and slightly adjusted in contrast to come closer to the original viewing experience.
+Non-digital work has been photographed and slightly adjusted in contrast to accommodate for viewing on a screen.
 Click each image for a larger version.

 As a recent example of my writing, I'd like to suggest [Thoughts on Jason Santa Maria's "On Web Typography"](http://maxkoehler.com/2015/on-web-typography/).

-##Illustration
+##Illustration, Posters
 <ul class='gallery'>
 <li><a href="https://www.flickr.com/photos/zaphod_beeblebrox/16698215035" title="Ink Work by awesomephant, on Flickr"><img src="https://farm9.staticflickr.com/8598/16698215035_e84caced00_h.jpg" width="1139" height="1600" alt="Ink Work"></a><p class='desc'>Birds, Pencil and Ink, 1/2015</p></li>
 <li><a href="https://www.flickr.com/photos/zaphod_beeblebrox/16672273116" title="Ink Work by awesomephant, on Flickr"><img src="https://farm9.staticflickr.com/8678/16672273116_38e81cf2f3_h.jpg" width="1135" height="1600" alt="Ink Work"></a><p class='desc'>Feathers, Pencil and Ink, 12/2014</p></li>